apache/db-jdo/README.md

 ### Examples

-Example 1 : Installs the database schema for datastore identity for all supported databases.

-    mvn -Djdo.tck.identitytypes=datastoreidentity jdo-exectck:installSchema

-Example 2 : Runs the test configurations specified in `alltests.conf` and `cfg1.conf` on the JDORI, using all supported identity types and databases.
+This example runs the test configurations specified in `alltests.conf` and `cfg1.conf` on the JDORI, using all supported identity types and databases.

-    mvn -Djdo.tck.cfglist="alltests.conf cfg1.conf" jdo-exectck:runtck
+    mvn -Djdo.tck.cfglist="alltests.conf cfg1.conf" install